codenvy-legacy/container-devops/README.md

 ----------------------------------------------------------------------

 ##Continuous Delivery and DevOps with Containers
-Containers are being used by the products below to evolve and revolutionize the continuous delivery and DevOps pipelines.
+Containers are used to evolve and revolutionize the continuous delivery and DevOps pipelines.

 1st Column
 ###Continuous Delivery: